llattes/courseprojectGCD/README.md

-# Course Project for Getting and Cleaning Data
+# Getting and Cleaning Data Course Project

 ## About the project